AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M09-Gettingstarted.md

 Welcome to your AI-900: Microsoft Azure AI Fundamentals workshop!
 We've prepared a seamless environment for you to explore and learn Azure Services.
 Let's begin by making the most of this experience.

-# Module 09 : Explore Speech in Azure AI Foundry portal
+# Lab 04 : Explore Speech in Azure AI Foundry portal

-### Overall Estimated timing: 30 minutes
+### Overall Estimated timing: 30 Minutes

 ## Overview